MatFi/AnnA.jl/docs/src/working_principle/finite_element_scheme.md

-# Couriers Finite Element Scheme
+# Courtiers Finite Element Scheme
 The interested reader should consult Courtiers original publications [^1] here we will provide only a few important fundamentals necessary to understand a few important limitations from fundamental physical perspective as well as in some numerical aspects.
 ## Spatial *tanh* grid